Dev-Sites/pixijs/Proposal:-layers.md

 I don't know of other renderers that use same approach, I believe this is something new, and there will be many questions like "why did you do that instead of copying other engines".
 However, people who use it are very excited.

 Extra recursion `updateDisplay` can give us a problem, but I dont see how can we make other layers/renderQueue implementation that will have better speed.
 However, it can be solved if we use better stage, I will make separate containers improvements proposal.
-Actually, I already solved that problem in my projects, I'm working on documentation at the moment :)
+Actually, I already solved that problem in my projects, I'm working on documentation and tests at the moment :)